 If it’s a MAC address instead of an IP address, you can ignore it.

 If the program shown in square brackets is your browser (e.g., “[firefox.exe]”) or iTunes, onedrive, Outlook, SearchUI, smartscreen, spoolsv, svchost, skype, WpnUserService, or other program that legitimately connects to the Internet, then you can ignore it.

 Any established connection that doesn’t meet these criteria should be investigated.

 Enter “exit” on the command line when finished.

 22. Halt antivirus

 Temporarily stop your antivirus before performing the next few steps.
 This usually involves clicking the AV icon in the system tray and changing a setting.
 For Microsoft Defender, for example, disable Real-time Protection in the Virus & Threat Protection Settings.
+(Some AV programs let you turn off real-time scanning for a temporary time.
+Choose one hour.)
 The tray icon may turn red or display a security alert.
 This is normal.

 23. Close programs

 It’s recommended to close all programs before carrying out the next steps, especially programs containing any unsaved work.
 However it's typically OK to leave your browser open so you can continue reading these instructions.
 (If you want to close the browser, then print this web page or open it on a mobile device.)
 You may also wish to backup important files before continuing.